When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-- Eco: Solid support for those longer journey’s (70% support)
+- Eco: Solid support for those long journeys (70% support)

 - Walk: Assists you when you need to walk the bike – simple to activate

-Everything is controlled using a keypad which is conveniently located next to the left-hand brake lever, so you don’t have to move you hand to change assist levels or navigate the menu.
+Everything is controlled using a keypad which is conveniently located next to the left-hand brake lever, so you don’t have to move your hand to change assist levels or navigate the menu.

 Gear shifting will be crisp and precise and there will be enough gear range to tackle anything from flat city streets through to hilly rural terrain.

-The Rockshox Paragon front suspension fork is especially designed for hybrid bikes and has 65mm of travel and a turnkey lockout damper for riding on smooth tarmac.
-Rockshox are a quality brand and their suspension is widely used in the world of professional downhill mountain biking.
+The RockShox Paragon front suspension fork is specially designed for hybrid bikes and has 65mm of travel and a turnkey lockout damper for riding on smooth tarmac.
+Rockshox is a quality brand and its suspension is widely used in the world of professional downhill mountain biking.
 These forks will be more than adequate for coping with potholes and even some light off-road riding.

 Wheels and tyres

-The tough Alex FR30 36h rims are complemented with decent quality Shimano FH-RM35 hubs with centre lock disc mounts and quick release alxes.
+The tough Alex FR30 36h rims are complemented with decent quality Shimano FH-RM35 hubs with centre lock disc mounts and quick-release axles.

 Frame and finishing kit

 As you would expect from a brand like Triumph, the quality of the frame and finishing kit are second to none.
-The Trekker GT is well catered for in all departments and includes full mudguards, pannier rack, lights and a kick stand.
+The Trekker GT is well-catered for in all departments and includes full mudguards, a pannier rack, lights and a kickstand.
 There is also an ABUS wheel lock and charging port.

 Who is the Triumph Trekker GT aimed at?

-From a practical viewpoint the Trekker GT would make an excellent electric bike for commuting on.
+From a practical viewpoint, the Trekker GT would make an excellent electric bike for commuting.
 It has everything you would expect to see on an urban e-bike.

 Another big market for the Triumph will be the recreational rider.
 The Trekker GT has a very relaxed riding position and a long-range battery, making it viable for a spot of bikepacking and touring.

-I think it’s a wise move for Triumph joining the e-bike market, especially when you consider recent (and ongoing) events.
+I think it’s a wise move for Triumph to join the e-bike market, especially when you consider recent (and ongoing) events.
 But is the E Trekker GT anything special?

-What Triumph brings to the table is their iconic brand name and an e-bike that looks incredibly stylish and isn’t ridiculously expensive.
+What Triumph brings to the table is its iconic brand name and an e-bike that looks incredibly stylish and isn’t ridiculously expensive.

 As far as the technology and components used, there is nothing here that is groundbreaking or out of the ordinary.
-In fact the Trekker GT has a fairly run-of-the-mill specification for an electric bike in this price range (£2950).
+The Trekker GT has a fairly run-of-the-mill specification for an electric bike in this price range (£2950).